MrPickles/dotfiles/README.md

 I've included my own [custom theme](themes/pickles.zsh-theme) by default.
 You can read more about it in the [README](themes/README.md) in the `themes/` directory.
+I now use the [Powerlevel10k][powerlevel10k] theme, but you can still use the custom theme as a fallback option in case there are any issues installing Font Awesome symbols.

 ## Teardown